brownschoolbandaid/brownschoolbandaid.github.io/index.md

 *Let's patch our playground, not our kids!*

 We’re asking the City to simply replace the asphalt with a level and softer surface.
-Our bandaid solution can be implemented during SUMMER 2022 for ~10% of the cost of the “paused” full playground renovation project.
+Our bandaid solution can be implemented during SUMMER 2022 for much less than the cost of the “paused” full playground renovation project.
 This is a small price to pay for the safety of our children.

 Email the mayor, Katjana Ballantyne, at [mayor@somervillema.gov](mailto:mayor@somervillema.gov) asking her to support our #brownschoolbandaid solution to deliver a safer playground for our kids by Fall 2022.